Introduction to PostgreSQL Transaction

 3. Begin work

-- Below is the example of a begin statement in PostgreSQL.
+- Below is an example of a begin statement in PostgreSQL.
 We have inserted a statement after the beginning statement.

-- Insert statement is successfully executed before we have the beginning statement.
+- The insert statement is successfully executed only after we execute the beginning statement.

 Example